smv1256/smv1256/README.md

 # Heya!
 I'm Shriya :)

 Hi there!
-I'm Shriya (aka S. M. V.), a 15-yo dev from NC.
-I'm interested in pursuing the intersection between foreign affairs and computer science, particularly regarding global policymaking and national security for augmenting technologies.
-In my free time, I enjoy web development and UI/UX--I create designs and logos for individuals and brands, and I am even working on a design for NASA!
+I'm Shriya, a teen dev from NC.
+I'm interested in pursuing the intersection between foreign affairs and computer science, particularly regarding global policymaking and national (cyber)security.
+I also enjoy web development and UI/UX--I create designs and logos for individuals and brands, and I am even working on a design for NASA!

 ---

-**CURRENT CS PROJECTS:**
+**WIP DEV PROJECTS:**
 <br>
-- Crazy Creation (freelance)
-- Aivera Education (nonprofit)
+- Aivera Education
-- Research project
+- Research
-- Schoolhouse × Gemini extension
-- Harvard AI certification
+- Certifications
 - Congressional App Challenge
 - Portfolio